-The Graduate Certificate in Digital Humanities (GCDH) meets a growing need among the humanities for training in digital methods by leveraging existing resources at Stanford University.
+The Graduate Certificate in the Digital Humanities (GCDH) meets a growing need among the humanities for training in digital methods by leveraging existing resources at Stanford University.
 The GCDH program draws upon CESTA's community of expertise.
 Over the past several years, many dozens of graduate students have taken classes taught by CESTA affiliated faculty and postdoctoral fellows, and participated in workshops and seminars sponsored by CESTA.
-The Graduate Certificate in Digital Humanities offers a formal structure for this activity, and allows graduate students to acquire and deepen their technical and conceptual skills, as well as to strengthen their position in the competitive job market within and beyond the academy.
+The GCDH offers a formal structure for this activity, and allows graduate students to acquire and deepen their technical and conceptual skills, as well as to strengthen their position in the competitive job market within and beyond the academy.

 There are three elements to the GCDH: two courses and one independent research project.
 The elements may be completed in any order, but it is recommended that you complete the core course first.